Gazzola

 Gazzola (Gaśöla, [gaˈzøːlɐ] or [gaˈzoːlɐ]) is a comune (municipality) in the Province of Piacenza in the Italian region Emilia-Romagna, located about 150 km northwest of Bologna and about 15 km southwest of Piacenza.
 As of 31 December 2004, it had a population of 1,856 and an area of 44.1 km2.

-Gazzola borders the following municipalities: Agazzano, Gossolengo, Gragnano Trebbiense, Piozzano, Rivergaro, Travo.
+Gazzola borders the following municipalities: Agazzano, Gossolengo, Gragnano Trebbiense, Piozzano, Rivergaro, and Travo.